Job prospects Transplanter - Landscape Maintenance near Moose Jaw (SK)

 Here are some key facts about Landscaping and grounds maintenance labourers in the Swift Current - Moose Jaw region:

-- Approximately 380 people work in this occupation.
+- Approximately 400 people worked in this occupation in May 2016.

 - Landscaping and grounds maintenance labourers mainly work in the following sectors: